TetrisSQC/MrClippy/README.md

 # MrClippy
-Reanimation of Carl Paperclip
+The rebirth of Karl Paperclip, or affectionately known as Mr. Clippy.
-Most of us either love or hate the idea of an interactive agent guide you through an application.
-20 years ago Microsoft tried this with Mr. Clippy and removed it a few years later.
-Well no he is back, at least in as plugin in lazarus.
+Many of us love or hate the idea of an interactive agent that guides the user through an application.
+Microsoft tried this 20 years ago with Mr. Clippy and gave up after a short time.
+But now he is back as a component for Lazarus.